influxdata/telegraf/plugins/inputs/nfsclient/README.md

 ### Additional metrics

-When `fullstat` is true, these additional metrics are collected:
+When `fullstat` is true, additional measurements are collected.
+Tags are the same as above.

 #### NFS Operations

 Most descriptions come from Reference [[3](https://utcc.utoronto.ca/~cks/space/blog/linux/NFSMountstatsIndex)] and `nfs_iostat.h`.
 Field order is the same as in `/proc/self/mountstats` and in the Kernel source.

 - nfs_bytes
-    - tags:
-        - mountpoint - The local mountpoint, for instance: "/var/www"
-        - serverexport - The full server export, for instance: "nfsserver.example.org:/export"
     - fields:
         - normalreadbytes - (int, bytes) - Bytes read from the server via `read()`
         - normalwritebytes - (int, bytes) - Bytes written to the server via `write()`